-To manage grasslands to prevent them from choking areas of open water.

-- To control exotic plants that threaten the conservation values of Benger Swamp. - 3.
-To minimise predation of native fauna by foxes. - 4.
+- 1. To manage grasslands to prevent them from choking areas of open water. - 2.
+To control weeds and animal pests that threaten the conservation values of Benger Swamp. - 3.
 To prevent domestic livestock from grazing on the Swamp, the only exception being the areas of summer pasture which will be leased for grazing as a fire control measure.